gadicc/meteor-headers/README.md

 `headers.get('accept-language')`, `headers.get('x-forwarded-for')`,
 etc (like with ExpressJS [req.get](http://expressjs.com/api.html#req.get)).

-Guaranteed to be available once the document is ready.
-If you want any code to run as soon as headers are available, but before the document is ready, provide a callback function to `headers.ready(callback)`, e.g.
+**Since 0.0.13, headers are available as soon as the package is loaded, i.e. before any of your app code is run.
+The below is still supported for backwards compatibility purposes but is no longer required.**

+Queue callbacks that will be run as soon as headers are available (i.e. immediately since 0.0.13):

 ```js
 headers.ready(function() {